 Linking the Role of Primary Material Production into CE Narratives: This kind of integrated, full-value chain CE model development can help identify key leverage points and opportunities to take advantage of sector-wide strategic opportunities to drive cleaner, more circular innovation outcomes.
 Figures 5 & 6 highlight that CE strategies and approaches can be extended upstream, to the mine site, mining operations and raw material processing levels - to reduce impacts and bring new value to the raw material extraction stage of product lifecycles.
 By focussing on these upstream operations and production cycles, approaches to improve the rate and efficiency with which target metals and minerals can be extracted and processed can be integrated into CE narratives.
-By doing so, opportunities to drive innovation in material extraction and competitiveness by branding companies or countries as producers of 'low embodied material' products, or to connect CE dialogues with ongoing sustainable mining, zero-waste mining, or responsible mining strategies - which are already working to reduce impacts and improve social and community-level outcomes - may be created.
+By doing so, opportunities to drive innovation in material extraction and competitiveness by branding companies or countries as producers of 'low embodied material' products, or to connect CE dialogues with ongoing sustainable mining, zero-waste mining, or responsible mining strategies - which are already working to reduce impacts and improve social and communitylevel outcomes - may be created.

-Exploring the linkages between upstream operations and downstream manufacturing and product market cycles also provides opportunities to better understand which raw materials will continued to be demanded in a future low carbon, circular economy.
-In particular, as the world transitions to low-carbon energy sources, there is still an element of uncertainty regarding which energy technology pathways might eventually become dominant and the specific nature and quantity of materials that will be required to support them (van der Voet et al. 2017, Manberger & Stenqvist 2018, World Bank 2017).
-Variation in raw material requirements for energy technologies not only varies across energy generation types (e.g. wind, solar, or geothermal), but also across sub-technology types (such as direct drive versus gearbox driven wind turbines, or 1st, 2nd, or 3rd generation solar PV technologies) (Manberger & Stenqvist 2018, World Bank 2017).
-It is accordingly crucial to consider the implications of the various technologies being adopted, as they require different material inputs - materials which will have different upstream extractive impacts, embodied waste and GHG contents, recyclability potentials, and therefore criticality risks (Hund et al. 2020).
-Focussing exclusively on the downstream manufacturing and product market cycles - while assuming raw material inputs that are more difficult to access, generate greater waste or higher emissions upon extraction, require processing or production operations which are themselves more material intensive, or which are located in remote or geopolitically risky regions.
+Exploring the linkages between upstream operations and downstream manufacturing and product market cycles also provides opportunities to better understand which raw materials will continued to be demanded in a future low-carbon, circular economy.
+In particular, as the world transitions to low-carbon energy sources, there is still an element of uncertainty regarding which energy technology pathways might eventually become dominant and the specific nature and quantity of materials that will be required to support them (van der Voet et al. 2017, Manberger & Stengvist 2018, World Bank 2017).
+Variation in raw material requirements for energy technologies not only varies across energy generation types (e.g. wind, solar, or geothermal), but also across sub-technology types (such as direct drive versus gearbox driven wind turbines, or 1st, 2nd, or 3rd generation solar PV technologies) (Manberger & Stengvist 2018, World Bank 2017).
+It is accordingly crucial to consider the implications of the various technologies being adopted, as they require different material inputs - materials which will have different upstream extractive impacts, embodied waste and GHG contents, recyclability potentials, and therefore criticality risks (Hund et al.